philippnormann/whats-their-favorite-lang/README.md

-# What's the favorite language?
+# What's their favorite language?

 Can you tell the favorite programming language of GitHub users, only by looking at their faces?